Nov 29, 2016

 Q: Was there fire damage to River Terrace Resort & Convention Center?

 A: There was minimal damage to the resort.
-In fact, we are opening up for existing and new reservations starting the weekend of December 9, 2016.
+In fact, it was re-opened for existing and new reservations the weekend of December 9, 2016.

 Q: When will River Terrace Resort & Convention Center reopen?